 Here’s our guide to PVC vs composite decking including their pros and cons, cost differences, warranty and which deck types are best.

-PVC and composite decking materials are low maintenance, long-lasting.
-Both materials stand up well to the rigors of hot sun, frigid winters, and severe weather.
+PVC and composite decking materials have a long lifespan and are low maintenance, long-lasting.
+Both materials stand up well to rigorous environmental conditions: the hot sun, frigid winters, and severe weather, providing excellent protection to the overall structure.

 This guide explains what PVC and composite decking is made from, the type of maintenance required, durability, the pros and cons, and the cost to help you make the best choice for your outdoor deck project.